JunedPathan786/Hyperlocal-Service-Backend/Backend/README.md

 Use MongoDB Compass or Atlas for database.

 Replace Razorpay dummy keys with production keys for live payments.

-Services images are uploaded to Cloudinary automatically via multer-storage-cloudinary.

 Add express-validator in any new route for input validation.